Struth-Social-UNSW/ITProject2/README.md

   - Inside the backend folder, open a terminal window.
 Then run the command:
   - pip install -r requirements.txt
 - For the frontend:
-  - Inside the backend folder, open a terminal window.
+  - Inside the frontend folder, open a terminal window.
 Then run the command:
   - pip install -r requirements.txt

 ## Front-end